yanglyu520/golang-projects/README.md

 # go learning repo
-This repo contains both the small exercises learning basic syntax of golang Also this repo contains small projects learning and using golang
+### This repo contains both the small exercises learning basic syntax of golang
+### This repo also contains small projects learning and using golang